PavanRangani/docs/docs/prd/family/families.md

 Allows to create family by entering its name.

+Only user with ADMIN role can create new family.

 While creating users can be associated with this family.

 ### UI requirement

 [Mockups](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScc_-I6YM9Phxhts83ZCt96k)

+For users who are not ADMIN, + button is not available

 Error when family with given name alreay exists: `Family with this name already exists`